-- 1. Remove upper end housing.
-This provides access to both adjusting nuts. - 2.
-If your gearbox is an earlier model with a lock-washer and a grooved adjusting nut, the lock must be bent out of the groove of the adjusting nut before adjustments can be made.
-In later models there is a roll pin holding the nut in place.
-When bearings are to be adjusted, either due to years of operation or due to replacement of gears, shaft, or bearing, the nut must be split using a cold chisel and a new nut must be used.
-(Figures 4-4 & 4-5) - 3.
-Tighten the adjusting nuts until slack is taken up.
+1. Remove upper end housing.
+This provides access to both adjusting nuts.

+2. If your gearbox is an earlier model with a lockwasher and a grooved adjusting nut, the lock must be bent out of the groove of the adjusting nut before adjustments can be made.

+3. Tighten the adjusting nuts until slack is taken up.
 IMPORTANT: The gears are pressed on, and this could cause the adjusting nut to appear tight when there is still slackness in the bearings.